/Teaching/System Level Programming/Assignments/A4

 [2] https://wiki.osdev.org/Processes_and_Threads

-If you have a more direct question regarding your specific solution, you can also ask the tutor who organizes this assignment.
+If you have a more direct question regarding your specific solution, you can also ask the tutors who organize this assignment.